-Biological Threats: Biological agents are organisms or toxins that can kill or incapacitate people, livestock, or crops.
-The three basic groups of weaponized biological agents are bacteria, toxins, and viruses.
+Biological Threats: Biological agents are bacteria, viruses, or toxins that can kill or incapacitate people, livestock, or crops.
 Biological agents can be dispersed by spraying them into the air, by infecting animals that carry the disease to humans and by contaminating food and water.

-Radiological Dispersion Device (RDD): Terrorist use of an RDD (dirty bomb) is considered more likely than the use of a nuclear explosive device.
-An RDD combines a conventional explosive device (such as a bomb) with radioactive materials.
+Radiological Dispersion Device (RDD): The use of an RDD (dirty bomb) is considered more likely than the use of a nuclear explosive device.
+A RDD combines a conventional explosive device (such as a bomb) with radioactive materials.
 It is designed to scatter dangerous and sub-lethal amounts of radioactive material over an area.